 Please be advised that your continued participation in the Act 1014 program requires many responsibilities on your part, including your agreement to:

 - Follow exactly the eight (8) semester degree plan for the intended major and minor degree program as outlined in the degree program contract, including taking the number of hours (full‐time or more) specified by the contract.

 - Never change the major, minor, concentration, or emphasis of your degree program after your Act 1014 contract is signed.

 - Meet all program requirements from semester to semester as detailed in your degree plan and never be placed on academic probation or suspension for any semester of enrollment.

 - Have your class schedule approved by your official Act 1014 departmental advisor and register for classes each semester during the early registration period.

 - Accept any available course section that can be accommodated in your class schedule, or notify your official Act 1014 advisor in writing that a contract variation or adjustment will be required before the first day of classes.

-Failure to meet any of the above conditions means that a student has voided his or her Act 1014 program agreement, and will be excluded from further participation in the Act 1014 degree guarantee.
-If you know that you will not or cannot fulfill these program responsibilities, you may waive participation in the Act 1014 program now, or you will be required to void further participation at the time of the first advisement session after a responsibility has been voided.
+Failure to meet any of the above conditions means a student has voided their Act 1014 program agreement, and they will be excluded from further participation in the Act 1014 degree guarantee.
+If you know that you will not or cannot fulfill these program responsibilities, you may waive participation in the Act 1014 program now, or you will be required to void further participation at the time of the first advisement session after responsibility has been voided.
 Once your Act 1014 option is voided, the decision is final.
-For more information, and GAP adviser resources, about Act 1014, visit: the GAP page on the Advising Central website.
+For more information, and GAP adviser resources, about Act 1014, visit: Undergraduate Advising.

 Source: UALR Undergraduate Catalog 2009-10, p.
 29